Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest.md

-# PyTest - TEST_SUITE_01
+# PyTest_01_PYTEST

 ## About

 This has a large selection of tests, many linked to video series.

+It builds on PyTest_00_MINIMAL with additional tests, detailing how to use PyTest, mocking and async tests.

 ## Tutorials